Astromine/am-deny-hosts/README.md

 The **am-list-refused** script generates a uniques list of IP addresses of hosts that were refused a connection to your server.
 The report lets you analyse the success rate for blocking SSH attackers.
 Typically an attacker will cease and desist when they are refused a connection.

+## Support the Author
+If you like this solution and/or find it useful, please support our efforts to keep the software up to date.
+Here are your options

+* Buy us a coffee with [PayPal.me](https://www.paypal.me/ASTROMINE)